-Once you have your grub rigged for the conditions, you need to get it in the water.
-A 7-foot medium power, fast action spinning rod fishes grubs well from deep open water all the way to shallow structure with some cover.
-The power refers to how much you can move with the rod and the action is how the blank bends: A fast-action rod only loads in its tip, and a slow-action rod will bend all the way to the handle.
+Once your grub is rigged for the conditions, you must get it in the water.
+A 7-foot medium power, fast action spinning rod fishes grubs well from deep open water to shallow structure with some cover.
+The power refers to how much you can move with the rod, and the action is how the blank bends: A fast-action rod only loads in its tip, and a slow-action rod will bend to the handle.
 A crankbait rod is an example of a slow-action rod.
 A grub is a light-weight lure, so this style rod will cast it well.
 It’s also why you don’t want a heavy wire hook, which requires more force to be set.
-Your hook set will be more of a quick pull than an earth shattering snap.
-The rod’s power and action will work together to keep bass hooked.
+Your hook set will be more of a quick pull than an earth-shattering snap.
+The rod’s power and action will work together to keep the bass hooked.
 You’ll want to match this rod with a solid, front-drag spinning reel.
 Typically these reels have larger diameter drags, which are smoother than rear drags.
-Using a slightly larger model can help with line twist, as its larger spool doesn’t pack line in tight loops.
+A slightly larger model can help with line twist, as its larger spool doesn’t pack line in tight loops.

 When cover starts to get thicker, you’ll need a casting rod.
 A 7-foot medium-heavy action rod with a high-speed reel will handle pitching grubs to grass and wood.
 You also can step up to a flipping stick if needed.

 When using a spinning rod, 8-pound test will handle most of the work, though switch to 6-pound test if the water is super clear.
 Try 12- or 14-pound test when using a casting rod.
 When flipping grubs around wood and heavy grass on tidal water, it’s not uncommon to use 20- or 25-pound test.
-Monofilament is my main choice.
+Monofilament is my primary choice.
 Its stretch helps keep bass hooked.
-If you are fishing deep water, fluorocarbon brings more sensitivity and it sinks, helping to get your grub down.
-Braid is a great option in cold water, when bites are light, or in heavy grass, where it slices through vegetation instead of collecting it.
+If you are fishing deep water, fluorocarbon brings more sensitivity and sinks, helping to get your grub down.
+Braid is an excellent option in cold water, when bites are light, or in heavy grass, which slices through vegetation instead of collecting it.
 You may want to compensate for braid’s lack of stretch by using a slightly lighter action rod.

 Fish it right

 Like a spinnerbait or jig, a grub is a very versatile lure.
-You can fish it shallow or deep, through open water or in the heaviest piece of cover in the lake.
+You can fish it shallow or deep through open water or in the lake's heaviest piece of cover.
 But there are a few situations where it works best.
 Here are some of those places.

 The first place is around rocks.
-Finding a depth change is key, whether it is a drop off or hump.
+Finding a depth change is critical, whether a drop-off or hump.
 Rig it on a round lead head to keep it falling along the depth change.
-If bass are really active, you can swim it past the rocks
+If bass are active, you can swim them past the rocks.

 The next place is in scattered grass and rock.
-If it’s more rock than weeds, rig it on lead head.
-Use a Texas-rig if the situation is reversed.
+If it’s more rock than weeds, rig it on the lead head.
+Use a Texas rig if the situation is reversed.
 You’ll want to pull it up and let it flutter into the holes or next to weed clumps.
-A spider grub rigged on a football head can be tough to beat in this situation, too.
+In this situation, a spider grub rigged on a football head can be tough to beat.
 Just cast it out and drag it along the bottom.
-Aim it toward any piece of wood, large rock or weed edge that a bass could use as an ambush point.
+Aim it toward any piece of wood, large rock, or weed edge that bass could use as an ambush point.

 Large submerged grass beds also are great spots for grubs.
 Here you’ll want to use a casting rod and a Texas-rigged grub with a 3/16- or ¼-ounce weight.
 Pitch it to the holes in the grass, or if it is deep enough, just swim it through the top of the grass or just over it.

 If you see schools of bass relating to shad in deep water, you can drop a grub down and catch them.
-Unlike a jig, tube or even a spoon, you want to give your grub as much time on the fall as possible, because that’s when it is making the most action.
+Unlike a jig, tube, or even a spoon, you want to give your grub as much time on the fall as possible because that’s when it takes the most action.
 So add more height to your hops.
 Don’t be afraid to lift your rod above your head.
 As you follow the grub back down, keep the line semi-tight.
 You don’t want the line to be so tight it affects the fall, but you also don’t want so much slack in the line that you miss a bite.

-Swim-tail grubs, such as the Sassy Shad or Keitech Swinging Impact, can be a great substitute for a spinnerbait, especially in clear water.
+Swim-tail grubs, such as the Sassy Shad or Keitech Swinging Impact, can be an excellent substitute for a spinnerbait, especially in clear water.
 That’s what happened at the 2015 Bassmaster Classic on Lake Hartwell.
-Many of the competitors were catching key fish each day around shallow rock, wood and docks with this style of grub that was rigged on a ball head or shad-shaped lead head.
-Just as they would with a spinnerbait or square-bill crankbait, they slow rolled the grub past ambush spots.
+Many of the competitors were catching key fish each day around shallow rock, wood, and docks with this style of grub that was rigged on a ball head or shad-shaped lead head.
+Just as they would with a spinnerbait or square-bill crankbait, they slow-rolled the grub past ambush spots.
 Some were using the same grub, with a little heavier head, on deep schools.